sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You have checks in place to ensure a project has the legal, financial and ethical requirements in place for the duration of the project.
+* - You must have checks in place to ensure a project has the legal, financial and ethical requirements in place for the duration of the project.
   - This includes checks that contracts are in place where required, adequate funding is available for the duration of the project, and responsibilities concerning data ownership are understood by all parties.
   - Mandatory
 ```